Python Fundamentals#

 Strings#

-Strings are text objects that contain characters (letters, numbers or symbols) isolated by single '' or double "" quotes.
+Strings (str) are text objects that contain characters (letters, numbers or symbols) surrounded by single '' or double "" quotes.
 Both are acceptable but consistency throughout your code is preferable.

 "hello" + " world"